-- Never place diesel fuel or other flammable material such as oil, hay or dried grass close to the engine during engine operation or shortly after shutdown. - Before you operate the engine, check for fuel leaks.
+- · Only fill the fuel tank with diesel fuel.
+Filling the fuel tank with gasoline may result in a fire and will damage the engine. - · Never refuel with the engine running. - · Keep sparks, open flames or any other form of ignition (match, cigarette, static electric source) well away when refueling. - · Never overfill the fuel tank. - Fill the fuel tank.
+Store any containers containing fuel in a well-ventilated area, away from any combustibles or sources of ignition. - Be sure to place the diesel fuel container on the ground when transferring the diesel fuel from the pump to the container.
+Hold the hose nozzle firmly against the side of the container while filling it.
+This prevents static electricity buildup which could cause sparks and ignite fuel vapors. - Never place diesel fuel or other flammable material such as oil, hay or dried grass close to the engine during engine operation or shortly after shutdown. - Before you operate the engine, check for fuel leaks.
 Replace rubberized fuel hoses every two years or every 2000 hours of engine operation, whichever comes first, even if the engine has been out of service.
-Rubberized fuel lines tend to dry out and become brittle after two years or 2000 hours of engine operation, whichever comes first. - Never remove the fuel cap with the engine runnina. - Never use diesel fuel as a cleaning agent. - Failure to comply will result in death or serious injury.
+Rubberized fuel lines tend to dry out and become brittle after two years or 2000 hours of engine operation, whichever comes first. - Failure to comply will result in death or serious injury.